judsonlmoore/judsonlmoore.com/_posts/travel/destinations/egypt/2015-11-01-suez-canal-egypt-cruise.md

 On this picturesque day, we were escorted by military convoy from Cairo to Ismailia, the port city in the middle of the Suez Canal where the Suez Canal Authority headquarters is located.
 From here, all operations of the canal are overseen and coordinated with precision.

-{% cloudinary /assets/images/2015/11/egypt-suez-canal-005.jpg alt="The Egyptian Presidential Yacht" caption="The Egyptian Presidential Yacht" %}
+{% cloudinary /assets/images/2015/11/egypt-suez-canal-007.jpg alt="The Suez Canal Authority" caption="The Suez Canal Authority" %}

 ## Preparing to disembark on our Suez Canal cruise